-hid.c a .h, msd.c a .h, midi.c a .h - modules specifying individual classes arrangement in terms of USB protocol.
+hid.c a .h, msd.c a .h, cdc.c a .h - modules specifying individual classes arrangement in terms of USB protocol.

-2.3.6 user.c a h.
+2.4.4 user.c a h.

-Fundamental module for user needs are two source text files user.c and user.h, that contains custom functions setting and macro. pertinent Here user does modification for given functionality necessary of arrangement.
+Fundamental module for user needs are two source text files user.c and user.h, that contains custom functions setting and macro.
+Here user does pertinent modification given functionality necessary for arrangement.
 Therefore is this module separated from of others in this text too.
 Here are the adjustments made in the case of this software, which is described in this paper.
 All functional treatment for needs device control by the help of pulse - width modulation.
 Starting setting is treatment switched and no switched states for individual arrangements, that will be handled.
 So, setting of timer for connect or disconnect handled devices via pulse width of control voltage.